-- (1) An application for the Commission's approval to let a croft, or part of a croft, on a short lease shall be made by the owner-occupier crofter on the appropriate form provided by the Commission.
+- (1) An application by a tenant crofter for the Commission's consent to sublet a croft, or part of a croft, shall be made on the appropriate form provided by the Commission.
 An application should also state the length of time required and the reasons for that period of time. - (2) On receipt of an application on the said form, the Commission will check that the application is valid.
-This will include checks the applicant has: - (i) given public notification of the application (as required by section 58A(3)(a)) - (ii) where the land to which the application relates is, or is part of, a common grazings which is owned separately, given written notification of the application to the owner of the common grazings (as required by section 58A(3)(b)) - (iii) where the application is in respect of an unregistered croft, that a map showing the croft boundaries has been provided.
+This will include checks that the applicant has: - (i) given public notification1 of the application (as required by section 58A(3)(a)) - (ii) given written notification of the application to the landlord and/or (where the land to which the application relates is, or is part of, a common grazings) the owner of the common grazings (as required by section 58A(3)(b)) - (iii) where the application is in respect of an unregistered croft, that a map showing the croft boundaries has been provided.